davorg/websiteguide/platform/index.md

 2. **Do I need to sell products online?** If yes, e-commerce platforms like Shopify might be best.
 3. **What’s my budget for setup and ongoing costs?** Some platforms have monthly fees, others require hosting and maintenance.
 4. **Will I need advanced features in the future?** If your business will grow, choose a scalable platform.
-5. **How important is SEO?** Some platforms (like WordPress) are better for search engine rankings than others.
+5. **How important is isearch engine optimisation?** Some platforms (like WordPress) are better for search engine rankings than others.

 ## Questions to Ask Your Website Company